huntforweeks/sunshine-helper/README.md

   * Body parts/areas exposed to sun picker
   * Sky Condition Picker
 * Adjust layout/components to allow decent UX on desktop/phone/watch
+### In progress:
+* Currently in contact with the NILU researchers that own the FastRT project, and they are making their code available once again via GPL.
+Thus I'll soon be able to port their simulation to run locally on-device.
 ### Todo:
 * Option for Daily notification reminder with amount of sun needed that day
 * Add UI Components for manual cloud condition data entry